Legal Aid - some common questions and their answers

 The Family Court Review, which is being conducted by the Ministry of Justice, is considering ways to make the court more financially sustainable and better focused on the needs of people who need its services – including incentives to resolve family disputes out of court.

-In February 2011, Justice Minister Judith Collins announced that
+In February 2011, the Minister of Justice announced that

 consideration of the Bill will be deferred until after consideration of